 - a) Certain assets designated as "non-admitted assets" are charged directly against surplus rather than capitalized and charged to income as used.
-These include certain fixed assets, prepaid expenses and other assets. - b) Loss and loss adjustment expense reserves are presented net of related reinsurance rather than on a gross basis.

-- c) Commissions and other acquisition costs relating to issuance of new policies are expensed as incurred rather than deferred and amortized over the period covered by the policies. - d) The statement of cash flows represent cash balances, cash equivalents and short-term investments with initial maturities of one year or less rather than cash and cash equivalents with initial maturities of three months or less. - e) Deferred income taxes are limited by an admissibility formula as opposed to using the "more likely than not" standard.
+These include certain fixed assets, prepaid expenses and other assets. - b) Loss and loss adjustment expense reserves are presented net of related reinsurance rather than on a gross basis. - c) The statement of cash flows represent cash balances and cash equivalents with initial maturities of one year or less rather than cash and cash equivalents with initial maturities of three months or less. - d) Deferred income taxes are limited by an admissibility formula as opposed to using the "more likely than not" standard.
 Also, changes in the net deferred income taxes are reflected in the statutory statements of changes in surplus and other funds rather than reflected in the statement of income.